-A: Whoa, there!
-Six eggs a day is far too many, no matter how you cut it.
+Answer: Whoa, there!
+Six eggs a day is a hell of a lot, no matter how you cut it.
 An egg has 187 mg of cholesterol, and the recommended limit is 300 mg per day—or only 200 mg if you have diabetes or risk factors for heart disease.
-“You can probably get away with one egg a day,” says Maxine Smith, R.D., L.D. a dietician at the Cleveland Clinic’s Center for Human Nutrition.
+“You can definitely go with with one egg a day,” says Maxine Smith, R.D., L.D. a dietician at the Cleveland Clinic’s Center for Human Nutrition.
 “Though if you’re high risk, limit yourself to two per week.”

 The recommendation is still to be conservative, says Smith, because some people have an outsized response to dietary cholesterol.
 “But we don’t know who those people are,” she explains.
 And if you are also eating a diet high in saturated fat, the cholesterol in eggs can have a more profound effect on your bad “LDL” cholesterol levels.

 Eating the same foods day after day may help you maintain your weight.
 “It’s about limiting choices,” explains Smith.
 But it’s better to have variety in your diet, so if you are going to consume an egg every day, have it with salsa, or with spinach and wheat toast.